 Prior to joining McDermott, Michael served as a law clerk for Chief Justice F. Michael Kruse and Associate Justice Lyle L. Richmond of the High Court of American Samoa.
 Michael maintains his license to practice in American Samoa and continues to represent various clients in the U.S. Territory.

 Michael earned his law degree at Loyola University Chicago School of Law.
 While in law school, Michael was the Executive Editor for Student Articles for the Loyola Law Journal and a Philip H. Corboy Fellow in Trial Advocacy.
 In addition, Michael interned for three federal judges: Judge William J. Hibbler, Judge Ronald A. Guzman, and Judge Ann Claire Williams.

 Michael is the author of two law journal articles: The Territory Federal Jurisdiction Forgot: The Question of Greater Federal Jurisdiction in American Samoa, 17 Pac.
 Rim.
 L. & Pol’y 325 (2008) and Uncertainty Maintained: The Split Decision over Partisan Gerrymanders in Vieth v.
 Jubelirer, 36 Loy.
 U. Chi.
 L.J.
 1273 (2005)

 Before law school, Michael worked in higher education administration where he obtained a Master of Arts in Higher Education Administration and Human Resource Development from the George Washington University.
 Michael also has a Bachelor of Arts in International Affairs from the George Washington University.

-Michael lives with his husband, Paul, and their Pugs, Spooner and Magnum, in Edgewater.
+Michael lives with his husband, Paul, and their two Pugs, Magnum and Louie, in Edgewater.